yannlelorier/gervigreind-project2/README.md

 We can see that the flights where the model performs worse are the flights where there almost no turns and the Kalman filter lags behind the actual trajectory of the plane, in contrast to flights with lots of turns where the Kalman filter shines.

-Another case where this model lacks is when the flight is so long that the curvature of the Earth starts to interfere with the $x$ and $y$ coordinates.
+Another case where this model could lack when the flight is so long that the curvature of the Earth starts to interfere with the $x$ and $y$ coordinates.

 Examples: